What is an Executive Assistant? Benefits of Executive VAs

 • Frictionless Communication (ensuring nothing stalls between teams)

-“The best executive assistants don’t manage tasks—they manage outcomes.”
+“The best executive assistants don’t manage tasks.
+They manage outcomes.”

 The Shift: From Assistant to Executive Infrastructure